[Editor’s note: This story was originally published December 2017. It has since been updated and republished to reflect changes in stock price.]

 Among its largest clients is Tricare, the civilian care component of the Military Health System.
 ESRX also sells Medicare prescription drug plans, a program that recently completed its 2018 enrollment season.

-Annual revenue increases average almost 17%-per-year, while net income has grown by an average of almost 22%-per-year over the last five years.
-Analysts expect another year of profit growth above 20% in fiscal 2018 before it slows down in subsequent years.
-The increasing numbers of baby boomers aging into Medicare has helped drive most of this growth.
+Express continues to grow revenue at a modest pace, while net income has grown by an average of 16%-per-year over the last five years.
+Analysts expect another year of profit growth near 30% in fiscal 2018 before it slows down in subsequent years.
+The increasing numbers of baby boomers aging into Medicare have helped drive most of this growth.
 With the size of this population and its dependence on pharmaceuticals only increasing, Express Scripts should grow along with it.

-Despite this growth, ESRX stock trades at a low P/E ratio of 12.3.
-This places the PEG ratio at just under 1 and compares well with other drug companies such as UnitedHealth Group Inc (NYSE:UNH) with a 25 P/E and CVS Health Corp (NYSE:CVS) with a multiple nearing 15.
+Despite this growth, ESRX stock trades at a low P/E ratio of 11.3.
+This places the PEG ratio at just under 1 and compares well with other drug companies, such as UnitedHealth Group Inc (NYSE:UNH) with a 20x P/E and CVS Health Corp (NYSE:CVS) with a multiple nearing 24.

 As of this writing, Will Healy was long MU stock.